eonu/sequentia/docs/sections/classifiers/hmm.rst

 If we allow transitions to any state at any time, this HMM topology is known as **ergodic**.

-**Note**: Ergodicity is mathematically defined as having a transition matrix with no non-zero entries.
+**Note**: Ergodicity is mathematically defined as having a transition matrix with no zero entries.
 Using the ergodic topology in Sequentia will still permit zero entries in the transition matrix, but will issue a warning stating that those probabilities will not be learned.